I’m getting a puppy! What products should I get? (Under $500)

 Cat bell

 Are we starting the list with a cat product?
 Yes!
 Think of a cat bell in the same way as a baby monitor for a newborn baby.
-A little cat bell on your pup’s collar can let you know when he/she is just getting ready to wake up and perhaps needs to pee?
-Poop?
-Or simply spend time with you!
+A little cat bell on your pup’s collar can let you know when he/she is just getting ready to wake up and perhaps needs to pee, poop, or spend time with you!

 Responding to a cat bell will prevent your pup from feeling the need to let you know that they need something themselves, through nipping, barking, whining, etc. Who doesn't like to have their needs met without having to ask?
 While on the topic of bells, what about potty bells by the door?
 Our thinking is that if you use a cat bell or if you know your pup well, then your dog will likely not need to let you know when they need something.
 Bells attached to the door can also be a way that very smart dogs can indicate that they're bored and just want to step outside/are in need of attention.
 All of which is preventable!